GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-11/genesis-11.englishNatural.md

-And they said, "Come let us build for us a city and a tower and its head in the heavens, and let us make for us a name lest we are scattered over the faces of all the land."
+And they said, "Come let us build for us a city and a tower and its head in the heavens, and let us make for us a name lest we are scattered over the face of all the land."

 And He-Who-Is (YHWH) descended to see the city and the tower which the sons of the Earth (Adam) had built.